-- You cannot fish from a boat within 100 m of an angler fishing from the shore unless the boat is securely moored. - You may only fish from a non-motorised boat at Lake Lea and Ada, Shannon, and Talbots lagoons. - You may not troll from a boat at Penstock and Little Pine lagoons. - You may take fish from Weir No. 1 and Weir No. 3 on Brumbys Creek from a boat only propelled manually or by an electric motor. - You may not fish from a boat in East Rocky Lagoon, Guide Reservoir, Howes Lagoon Bay, Lake Botsford, Carter Lakes, Lake Dudley, Pet Reservoir, Rocky Lagoon, above Weir 2 at Brumbys Creek and any tailrace, impoundment or tributary flowing into Weir 1 at Brumbys Creek. - Only a boat propelled manually or by an electric motor can be used at Curries River Reservoir.
+- You cannot fish from a boat within 100 m of an angler wading or fishing from the shore unless the boat is securely moored. - You may only fish from a non-motorised boat at lakes Camden, Lea and South Riana, and at Ada, Shannon and Talbots lagoons. - You may not troll from a boat at Penstock and Little Pine lagoons. - You may take fish from Weir No. I and Weir No. 3 on Brumbys Creek from a boat only propelled manually or by an electric motor. - You may not fish from a boat in East Rocky Lagoon, Guide Reservoir, Howes Lagoon Bay, Lake Botsford, Carter Lakes, Lake Dudley, Pet Reservoir, Rocky Lagoon, and any tailrace, impoundment or tributary flowing into Weir I at Brumbys Creek. - Only a boat propelled manually or by an electric motor can be used at Curries River Reservoir and Lake Mikany. - At the request of the water manager, motorised boating is not permitted at Camden Lake, South Riana Lake, Shannon Lagoon and Talbots Lagoon.